samuraibeach/theallyn/location.md

 <p>There are no restaurants near by so you will need to bring all your own food supplies.
 There is a general store in East Gresford, for your last minute purchases.</p>

+For a driving directions to The Allyn print off drivinginstructions.
 </div>

 <div class="col-md-6">